Active surveillance

 Active surveillance is a way of monitoring localised (early) prostate cancer, rather than treating it straight away.
 You might hear it called active monitoring.

 If you go on active surveillance, you’ll have regular tests to check on the cancer.
-You won’t have any treatment unless these tests show that your cancer may be growing, or you decide you want treatment – so you’ll avoid or delay the side effects of treatment.
+The aim is to avoid unnecessary treatment unless these tests show that your cancer may be growing, or you decide you want treatment – so you’ll avoid or delay the side effects of treatment.
 If there are signs your cancer may be growing, you’ll be offered treatment that aims to cure your cancer.

 It might seem strange not to have treatment, but localised prostate cancer often grows slowly – if at all – and may have a low risk of spreading.
 So it may never cause you any problems or affect how long you live.
 Many men on active surveillance will never need treatment.